tety94/als_ecas_frsbe/README.md

 Python 3.12; `stepmix==3.0.0`, scikit-learn, statsmodels, scipy, numpy, pandas, `pyreadstat` (optional, only needed for the `.sav` path), `lifelines` and `matplotlib` (for `survival_analysis.py`), `python-docx` (for `build_tables.py`).
-Fixed seed `random_state = 42`.

----

-## Notes for the repository

-- The BBI, FBI and premorbid FrSBe fields have some missingness by design (not every caregiver completed every instrument); the scripts handle this pairwise and report the N used for each value.
-- `GENETICA` stores the gene symbol; only C9orf72, SOD1 and TARDBP are used in the manuscript, with a blank entry meaning non-carrier / negative screening.
-- `als_common.py` is the single source of truth for the 7 clustering indicators, the cohort loader, phenotype naming/order/colors, and p-value formatting — if any of these ever need to change, change them there, not in the individual scripts.